Theo3010/Unilogin-Autocomplete/README.md

 An Chrome extensions to autocomplete unilogin.

 <h1>Development</h1>
-<span>I haven't worked a lot with Chrome extension.
+<span>I haven't worked a lot with Chrome extension nor javascript/html.
 So if you have any improvment fell free to make a PR.</span>

 <h1>License</h1>
 This project is for learning and if you want to take anything fell free to do so.
 ON OWN RESPONSIBILITY.